mikedamay/snippets/conversations.md

 Remember that `true && false` always evaluates to `false` and that `true || false` always evaluates to `true`.

 Notice that `year % 100 == 0` and `year % 100 != 0` always produce the opposite results and that the two instances of `year % 4 == 0` always evaluate to the same result.
 Try reorganising the expression to eliminate these duplications.

+## Games Programmong (ref: High Scores)
+> I've tried to avoid using LINQ as I mostly dabble in Unity

+Excellent counterpoint to the Exercism csharp track orthodoxy (or perhaps it's just _my_ orthodoxy).
+We're obviously sensitive about the trade-offs between performance and other factors such as expressiveness but the default position tends to be the "don't optimise prematurely".
+From what you say this sounds inappropriate from games programming and presumably will become tedious for a student with a games orientation.

+> Would declaring scores and sortedScores readonly fix this?

+Declaring fields `readonly` does not prevent the collections to which they refer from being modified.
+The `readonly` modifier simply prevents a new collection from being assigned to the fields.
+However, it is a good idea to make fields `readonly` where possible as this helps in groking the code.

+Where performance is not an issue you can consider making the collections `IEnumerable<int>` instead of a list.
+This works well for the constructor but it would require a trivial change to the signature for `Scores`.

+If you need both performance and safety then you may have to use `ReadOnlyCollection<int>` rather than a list but this would require changes to the tests as well as the implementation.

+I will discuss this with fellow mentors.
+If your focus is games programming then there is little point in going to far down the road of LINQ and other practices (which I would normally encourage) where caching and general mutability are shunned.

+I would be interested in any insights you have on this.